-Icron Technologies Corporation, now part of Maxim Integrated, is committed to ensuring our products comply with safety measures, laws and regulations stipulated by each of the countries we serve when used for their intended purpose.
+Icron Technologies Corporation – a Maxim Integrated Brand, is committed to ensuring our products comply with safety measures, laws and regulations stipulated by each of the countries we serve when used for their intended purpose.
 Below is a brief overview of the our policies relating to RoHS2, IEC/UL/CSA 62368-1, WEEE, REACH and Conflict Minerals, noting Icron’s products are not EN60601 medically certified.

 RoHS and RoHS2

 As a manufacturer of electronic equipment, Icron Technologies recognizes the need for responsible design and manufacturing processes that minimize the impact on our environment.
-To this end, Icron Technologies strives to meet and maintain compliance with the European Restriction of Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive (2002/95/EC and 2011/65/EU + 2015/863/EU).
+To this end, Icron products comply with the European Restriction of Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directives (2002/95/EC and 2011/65/EU + 2015/863/EU).
 Each finished product model has its own EU Declaration of Conformity whereas embedded OEM products are covered by a blanket declaration letter.
-For more information, please refer to the following document: Icron Technologies – Letter of RoHS2 Compliance.
+For more information, please contact Icron.

 The Waste Electrical and Electronic Equipment (WEEE) Directive (2002/96/EC) aims to reduce electrical and electronic waste in the environment.
 It applies to all companies that manufacture, sell, or distribute electrical and electronic equipment in the European Union.
 Icron Technologies strives to minimize environmental impact through compliance with this Directive.